 Balangan Beach Laidback Vibe

 Despite its close proximity to the city, Balangan is one of the few places where old Bali feel still persists.
 It hasn’t yet overrun by massive development.
-Small shops and stall dominate instead of beach bars and cafes.
+Small shops and stalls dominate instead of beach bars and cafes.
 Surfers huts stand in place of luxury resorts.

 Either experts or newbies, there are types of waves for both levels.
 Waves at the left point have two main peaks.
 Experienced surfers can take the biggest and strongest second peak.
 Meanwhile, beginners better stick to the shoulders inshore – the leftover waves from the previous peak.

 Get a coach from one of the surfer schools here.
-Package start from IDR 350k for a two-hour session seems reasonable – haggle to get a better price.
+Package start from Rp350.000 for a two-hour session seems reasonable – haggle to get a better price.
 Surf during high tides to avoid getting injured by the bottom-reef.
 Sometimes it’s also wise to use water shoes since there are plenty of sharp corals at the bottom of the sea.